Photon proliferation from multi-body dark matter annihilation: Bounds on ultralight DM couplings

 For each $m_{\rm dm}$, we derive the strongest $g_{a\gamma\gamma}$ constraint by varying $N$, and show it as the black line in Fig.~\ref{fig:gagg_bound}, the region above which is excluded by the $\Delta N_{\rm eff}$ constraint due to the photon proliferation effect.
-Note that in specific ultralight DM production scenarios such as the misalignment mechanism, the relative size of the DM mass and the Hubble parameter $H$ usually determines the epoch when the pseudoscalar field starts to oscillate.
-After $m_{\rm dm}> H$, the pseudoscalar energy density is damped like nonrelativistic matter, which is also the behavior we work upon.
-Nevertheless, the DM mass threshold from the condition $m_{\rm dm}> H$ depends on several dynamics, including an initial amplitude before oscillation, the Hubble expansion in the production regime and a potentially time-dependent mass~\cite{Arias:2012az}.
-If the oscillation starts after neutrino decoupling, the upper integration limit in Eq.~\eqref{deltan} would be adapted to $z_2[m_{\rm dm}/H(z_2)]^{1/2}$, where $H(z_2)=7.7\times 10^{-16}$~eV corresponds to neutrino decoupling at $T=1.32$~MeV.
+It should be noted that the constraint can vary in specific ultralight DM production scenarios.
+In the vacuum misalignment mechanism, for example, if the DM mass is sufficiently small, DM may not be nonrelativistic before neutrino decoupling, and Eq.~\eqref{deltan} must be modified accordingly.
+Concretely, the DM field starts to oscillate and is damped like nonrelativistic matter only after $H<m_{\rm dm}$.
+If this occurs after neutrino decoupling, the upper integration limit in Eq.~\eqref{deltan} would be adapted to $z_2[m_{\rm dm}/H(z_2)]^{1/2}$, where $H(z_2)=7.7\times 10^{-16}$~eV corresponds to neutrino decoupling at $T=1.32$~MeV.
 In this case, the constraint becomes weaker than from Eq.~\eqref{gaaa_bound} when $m_{\rm dm}<H(z_2)$, as shown by the black dotted line.

+Other ultralight DM production mechanisms beyond the traditional vacuum misalignment, such as those delaying the onset of ultralight DM oscillations through additional kinetic energy or gradient energy~\cite{Co:2017mop,Co:2019jts,Harigaya:2019qnl}, could also lead to DM becoming nonrelativistic long after neutrino decoupling, thereby weakening the $N_{\rm eff}$ constraints.
+However, in these scenarios, there is generally significant kinetic energy contributing to the evolution of the early Universe, which may cause early kination domination and hence leads to significant deviations in the prediction of the standard BBN and CMB~\cite{Co:2021lkc}.
+Besides, these active DM modes will contribute to warm or even hot DM components, suppressing the matter power spectrum through free streaming.
+In particular, ultralight DM becoming nonrelativistic below the keV temperatures would suffer from strong bounds from CMB spectral distortions~\cite{Chluba:2015hma} and Lyman-$\alpha$ forest~\cite{Harigaya:2025pox}.
+Consequently, such alternative DM production scenarios face additional stringent constraints even though the $N_{\rm eff}$ bound becomes irrelevant.